Bowdoin College Title IX Policy

 Alternative Resolution provides an opportunity for the parties to resolve a Formal Complaint without a formal hearing.

 The Title IX Coordinator will identify a presiding officer to conduct the Alternative Resolution.
-This officer will typically be the Dean of Students or their designee as the Chair of the Sexual Misconduct Panel.
+This officer will typically be the Dean of Students or their designee.

 The Alternative Resolution will typically be completed within thirty (30) days from the date of the Alternative Resolution notice provided to the parties by the Title IX Coordinator.
 Upon timely request by a party, the presiding officer, in consultation with the Title IX Coordinator, may, at their discretion, accommodate concerns regarding direct contact between the parties by, for example, providing separate facilities and/or conducting any meetings using a remote platform.